JustFixNYC/tenants2/README.md

 a name that includes the text "NoRent" somewhere in it (the match is case-insensitive, so it can be "norent" or "NORENT", etc).

+This will allow you to access NoRent at a URL like `http://localhost.norent:8000/`.

 If you added a new Django Site model, you'll need to make sure it has a domain that matches whatever domain you're visiting the site at, or else the code won't be able to map your request to